ball-bandit/Portfolio/README.md

 ---

-> DM me if you want me to do something for you, people say im nonchalant.
+> DM me if you want me to do something for you, I give quick and optimized scripts!